Timely Documentary “Into the Canyon”

 I am a Northwest backpacker where I primarily backpack up mountains.
 The Grand Canyon is about descending to the river.
 I first visited the Grand Canyon as a typical rim tourist last year.
 Even then I was not overly interested in taking it on as a backpacking trek.
 But as usual I watched a few videos and my interest was peaked.
 I started researching trails and connecting with forums to acquire the base information needed to commit to a trek which basically means I had to figure out where I would hike and camp daily so that I could submit a request for a permit.
 This was a bit challenging until a NP Ranger responded with some advice to allow me to select a trek route that a couple of old guys could accomplish.

 The documentary takes on the Canyon from the extreme Northeast through to the end in the Southwest.
 My route reflects many of the challenges for which they encounter, however, I will be in a popular and somewhat supported section.
 It was great to see areas to the NE and SW of this main area for which I may very well need to return for future adventures.
 I like how they refer to the western section as the GodScape, however, as they progress west they also expose the over saturation of the helicopter tour business.
 The documentary also exposes the environmental concerns that have arisen from Uranium mining operations near the rim.
 I will have to deal with this by having to avoid acquiring water from certain uranium contaminated creeks.

 Overall I highly recommend this documentary even if you are not a backpacker.
 The scenery is breathtaking and the message is important.
 And again I thoroughly enjoyed watching these guys make mistakes, because backpackers can relate.

-Posted on February 23, 2019, in Backpacking, Environmental, Hiking, Wilderness and tagged documentary, Grand Canyon, National Geographic, Peter McBride, tourism, Uranium mining.
+Posted on February 23, 2019, in Backpacking, Hiking, Wilderness and tagged documentary, Grand Canyon, National Geographic, Peter McBride, tourism, Uranium mining.
 Bookmark the permalink.
 Leave a comment.